Seller Economies of Scale

 That's far from a complete picture, but at least gives a basic idea of how increased complexity and its associated costs multiply.

-Clearly, all of these extra costs can unexpectedly creep up on a business, raising it's long-term necessary revenue relative to increased revenue and thus cause diseconomies of scale.
+Clearly, all of these extra costs can unexpectedly creep up on a business, raising it's long-term necessary revenue relative to increased revenue and thus cause -SES.
 These costs are often long-term because, again, they can't be easily cut.
 Once a large factory or warehouse is built, for example, the right NNI equipment and workforce must remain as well in order to utilize the investment.

 Larger Sellers' Double-Edged Sword